pgaxatte/cloud-workshops/day2/02_ansible_deploy_app.rst

 In this context, it could make sense to define them as *group_vars*, as they should not be the defaults variables for this role (to make it generic).

-.. admonition:: Still more variables
+.. admonition:: Task 8 : Still more variables

         You need to provide the following variables as *group_vars* variables :